 By: Stan Popovich

-Focus on how you can best strive for perfection instead of worrying about your opponent.
-For instance, you are going against the number one player in the tournament and you are nervous.
-Instead of focusing on how good your competition is, focus on how you can do your best.
+Focus on how you can best strive for perfection in your own event instead of worrying about your opponent.
+For instance, you are going against the number one athlete in the tournament and you are nervous.
+Instead of focusing on how good your competition is, focus on your performance.
+Concentrate on how you can perform your event and how you can best improve on your problem areas.

 Stan Popovich is the author of "A Layman's Guide to Managing Fear Using Psychology, Christianity and Non Resistant Methods" - an easy to read book that presents a general overview of techniques that are effective in managing persistent fears and anxieties.
 For additional information go to: http://www.managingfear.com/